cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/snapshots.md

 * `--sort-by TEXT` - Key for sorting the list.
 * `--descending` - Sort list in descending order. [default: False]
 * `-t, --tenant-name TEXT` - The name of the tenant from which to list node-instance.
 If unspecified, the current tenant is used.
 This argument cannot be used simultaneously with the `all-tenants` argument.
 * `-a, --all-tenants` - Include resources from all tenants associated with the user.
 This argument cannot be used simultaneously with the `tenant-name` argument.
-*  `--search TEXT`     Search snapshots by id.
+*  `--search TEXT` - Search snapshots by id.
 The returned list will include only snapshots that contain the given search pattern.
+*  `-o, --pagination-offset INTEGER` - The number of resources to skip; --pagination-offset=1 skips the first resource [default: 0]
+*  `-s, --pagination-size INTEGER` - The max number of results to retrieve per page [default: 1000]

 &nbsp;